 It’s also worth noting that this portable generator is both EPA and CARB compliant.
 That means you can use it in all 50 states including California.

 The Ultimate Guide to Choosing the Best Generator for RV

 The first question you should ask yourself before buying the best portable generator to power your RV is:

 You don’t want to purchase a portable generator just to realize that it’s too small to run anything.

 By saying “small,” we don’t mean the actual physical size of the generator but its power output.

 All appliances and electric equipment in your RV require a certain amount of power to run.

 In the US we usually use watts (W) or kilowatts (kW, 1kW = 1000 watts) as the basic units of measurements

-Eg. a typical LCD TV would need around 120 watts to run.
+E.g., a typical LCD TV would need around 120 watts to run.
 A refrigerator would require at least 180.
-A 15000 BTU RV air conditioner would consume much more – around 2000 watts.
+A 15000 BTU RV air conditioner would consume much more – about 2000 watts.

-The appliances with built-in motor require higher wattage to turn them on and run for the first few seconds.
-The amount of watts these devices need to kick in is called the starting wattage (sometimes referred to as surge watts)
+The appliances with a built-in motor require higher wattage to turn them on and run for the first few seconds.
+The amount of watts these devices need to kick in is called the starting wattage (sometimes referred to as surge or peak watts)